Multiply Wives

 These verses are in competition with "sell that thou hast, and give to the poor" for the most imaginative exegesis by modern readers: "The Greek text literally reads 'a one-woman man.'
 That phrase doesn't refer to marital status at all but to his moral character regarding his sexual behavior."
 (John MacArthur, Divine Design, p.
 145).
 Actually 'husband of one wife' is every bit as literal a translation as 'one-woman man,' because γυνη means both 'wife' and 'woman,' just as ανηρ means both 'husband' and 'man.'
 The early church authors thought these verses meant that a divorced and remarried man could not be a Christian pastor.
 What with the prevalence in the pulpit today of divorced and remarried men, it has been discovered it doesn't mean that.
 What then does it mean?

 'Elders' and 'bishops' are the same office in the New Testament, though they would later be pried apart into a hierarchy.
 Some people explain these verses by saying that, because there were so many Christian men in the church who had multiple wives (polygamy, they say, being very common in those days), Paul wants elders selected from that subset of men in the church who had only one wife at the moment.
 They say this verse has nothing to do with divorce, only polygamy.
-There were in fact many places in the world where polygamists could be found, even Palestine, where Herod the Great had married, and murdered, multiple wivess.
+There were in fact many places in the world where polygamists could be found, even Palestine, where Herod the Great had married, and murdered, multiple wives.
 Polygamy was the long-standing custom of Persia, then governed by Parthia: "They marry each one several lawful wives, and they get also a much larger number of concubines."
 (Herodotus, Histories, Volume I, Book I, Chapter 135).
 Germany, India, Arabia, and many other far-flung places practiced this custom.

 Early church interpretation of this passage gives no support to such theories: “Such a one a bishop ought to be, who has been the 'husband of one wife,' who also has herself had no other husband, 'ruling well his own house.'”
 (Apostolic Constitutions, Book 2, Section 1, Chapter II, p.
 785, ECF_0_07).
 'Herself,' not 'themselves;' in this author's mind, the requirement is symmetrical, and is anyone claiming polyandry was common?
 Nevertheless, can this 'one wife at a time' interpretation possibly be sustained?
 Was polygamy really all that common in the areas where Paul travelled?